zonemaster/zonemaster-backend/docs/Installation.md

 sudo service zm-backend.sh start
 ```

+If the `start` command did not give any output (depends on OS and version) then
-Check that the service has started:
+check that the service has started with the following command (if you get output
+with the `start` command, you probably do not get it with the `status` command).

 ```sh
 sudo service zm-backend.sh status